maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   }                                               HildonWizardDialogResponse;

-Predefined values for use as response ids for `HildonWizardDialog <HildonWizardDialog>`_ .
+Predefined values for use as response ids for :class:`HildonWizardDialog` .

 .. warning:: HILDON_WIZARD_DIALOG_CANCEL is deprecated and should not be used in newly-written code.